mchristenson5891/lab/readme.md

   Upper Navigation links hover:
   Text color black

-  HINT: you can make the images fit nicely inside their parent elements by setting width: 100%
+  HINT: you can make the images fit nicely inside their parent elements by setting `width: 100%`

+  HINT 2: to right align "continues" it may be easiest for now to make that element a heading and use `text-align: right`

 ## Design
 ![Woodside Wheel](design.png)